PGY1 Pharmacy Residency – Benioff Children’s Hospital

 Project Selection

 The Residency Program Director receives project proposal submissions from clinical pharmacists for consideration as a resident research project on an annual basis.
 Projects are reviewed for feasibility, and appropriateness of timeline for the resident research process.
 The list developed in this forum focus on projects that demonstrate potential value that may focus on clinical pharmacist services, quality improvement initiatives, such as drug safety, optimal medication use, cost effective drug use, and efficient, safe and effective medication preparation, delivery and administration.
-The Residency Program Director will reach out to the residents in early summer to start discussion of project selection and project ranking based on interest.
+The Residency Program Director will reach out to the residents in early summer to start discussions of project selection and project ranking based on interest.

 Research Training

-PGY1 residents participate in the UCSF Research Certificate Program and will gain skills in: adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
+PGY1 residents participate in the UCSF Research Certificate Program and will gain skills in adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
 Residents are enrolled in the Designing Clinical Research course that is part of the Summer Clinical Research Workshop.
 This interprofessional curriculum within the Department of Epidemiology & Biostatistics guides residents through modification of their research proposal and creation of a version suitable for submission to the UCSF Institutional Review Board.
 For projects requiring more advanced statistics, residents also receive support to work with the Clinical and Translational Science Institute (CTSI) in order to complete analysis.
 Residents will participate in a research certificate whereby they attend structured research sessions throughout the year in guiding the successful completion of the research project.

 Poster & Platform Presentations